 - It writes the zDC and zLocal logs to

 If write fails, the the zDC processes uses the directory

 If the zDC is run as a started task, the ID must be capable of representing the zDC started task and have access to the USS path above.

 Change the dataset high-level qualifier represented by <hlq> in member

 SZDTSAMPto the value you used in the Download z/OS product datasets procedure.

 COPYAGNTjob to create the required z/OS USS subdirectories under the home directory of the zDC started task.

 If you're using the default home directory of

-If the home directory has been changed, the paths in this job must be changed accordingly.
-File and directory names for zLocal are case-sensitive.
-The path names below the home directory cannot be changed.
+/u/dtis used, the path in this job must be changed accordingly.
+File and directory names are case-sensitive.
+The path names below the home directory can't be changed.